cobwebch/svconnector_sql/Documentation/Introduction/Index.rst

 ------------

-This extension implements a specific connector service for reading data from any database.
-With TYPO3 v7, it relies on ADODB to connect to any database system supported by that library (with some limits, due to the many weird syntaxes used for some systems).
+This extension implements a specific connector service for reading data from any database relying on Doctrine DBAL.
-With TYPO3 v8, it relies on Doctrine DBAL, which comes with a better unified way of defining connection parameters.
-SQL queries can then be used.

 .. _support: